udaydevopser/ThreeTierAppChallenge/readme.md

 3. Application Layer: The React frontend serves the UI, the Node.js backend handles business logic, and MongoDB manages data persistence—all running as containers within Kubernetes.
 4. Observability: Prometheus collects metrics, and Grafana provides operational dashboards for real-time monitoring of the cluster and application health.

 ## 🛠️ Technologies Used
-Category 	                        Tools
-Cloud Provider	                  AWS
+Cloud Provider-AWS,
-Infrastructure as Code	          Terraform
+Infrastructure as Code-Terraform,
+Container Orchestration-Kubernetes (EKS), Helm,
-Container Orchestration	          Kubernetes (EKS), Helm CI/CD & GitOps	                  Jenkins, ArgoCD, SonarQube Containers	                      Docker
+CI/CD & GitOps-Jenkins, ArgoCD, SonarQube,
+Containers-Docker,
-Monitoring & Observability	      Prometheus, Grafana Application Stack	                React.js, Node.js, MongoDB, Nginx
+Monitoring & Observability-Prometheus, Grafana, Application Stack-React.js, Node.js, MongoDB, Nginx.

 ## 🚀 My Implementation & Role
 As the sole DevOps engineer for this project, I was responsible for the end-to-end design, implementation, and documentation.
 This involved: